 Step 3: Configure the Shelly

-After the restoring power, the Shelly will boot up and broadcast a WiFi network (e.g. shelly1-35FA58) that you should connect to with a tablet, phone, or laptop.
+After restoring power, the Shelly will boot up and broadcast a WiFi network (e.g. shelly1-35FA58) that you should connect to with a tablet, phone, or laptop.
 After connecting, go to the IP address 192.168.33.1.
 This is the default address for the web interface.

 If you connect using a device with a cellular connection you may have problems connecting to the Shelly IP address depending on your settings.
 You should be able to get around this by temporarily disabling your mobile network.

 The first thing you’ll want to do is connect your Shelly to your Wifi network.
 Go to Internet & Security->WIFI MODE – CLIENT and fill in your Wifi credentials.
-Double-check they are correct and press save.
+Double-check that they are correct and press save.

 I recommend you set up a static IP address here or set up a static DHCP lease using your router.